 The following eight tips will hopefully help you get started.

 1. Declutter your wardrobe

-The first and probably most important step in creating your capsule wardrobe is to declutter your existing wardrobe and remove anything that just isn’t serving you in the way that you would like.
+The first and probably most important step in creating your capsule wardrobe is to declutter your existing wardrobe and remove anything that isn’t serving you in the way that you’d like.

 - Is the fit flattering?

 - Does this piece make me feel good?